SamZebrado/ThreeDdataEditor/readme.md

 **sz_3d_image_viewer**: create a window, with views along each of the three dimensions of a 3D image (e.g. data from T1.vmr), another window (control panel) will also be created to contain some controls for viewing.
 **sz_3d_image_editor**: utilize sz_3d_image_viewer to view data, additional controls for data editing will be added to the control panel.
 **function_lib\\**: some convenient functions; but I do not know how to put the function inside a subfolder and use them without repeatedly adding path, and without addpath of that subfolder.
 So no files have been put inside it yet.
+**voxel.m**: a really helpful function to plot voxels in 3D.
+It even supports alpha value!
+Downloaded from https://www.mathworks.com/matlabcentral/fileexchange/3280-voxel.
+Thanks to Suresh Joe the author!
 # Coming Updates
 It will be a long time before I hit the ultimate version of it, with only scattered weekends spent on it.
 So, I will list some unimplemented updates here and if anyone is interested in building this tool with me, please feel free to join/fork it (I am not an expertise in Github, let me know if you need me to do something to let you join).